 Everyone is at risk for a stroke but everyone also has the power to reduce this risk.
 This article will empower you with 11 action steps to help you learn how to prevent a stroke.
 So, let’s get started.

-Risk Factors For Stroke: Uncontrollable vs. Controllable!
+Risk Factors: Uncontrollable vs. Controllable!

 There are some uncontrollable risk factors for stroke like: age, gender, race, family history and a previous stroke or TIA.
 Now, before we examine how to prevent a stroke, I would like to make some observations about two of these uncontrollable risk factors.